-2. No Draft Resolution shall be circulated without the previous approval of its required format and number of Sponsors and Signatories by the Chairpersons.
+2. No Draft Resolution shall be circulated without the previous approval of its required format and number of Authors/co-authors and Signatories by the Chairpersons.

-3. The ones recognized as the writers of the Draft Resolution are called "Sponsors".
-Chairpersons will set the required minimum number of Sponsors according to each Committee.
+3. The ones recognized as the writers of the Draft Resolution are called "Authors/Co-authors".

+Chairpersons will set the required minimum number of Authors/co-authors according to each Committee.